OSGeo/PROJ/docs/source/operations/transformations/deformation.rst

     grid is considered optional and PROJ will the not complain if the grid is not available.

-    Grids for the vertical component of a deformation model is expected to be in either GTX format.
+    Grids for the vertical component of a deformation model are expected to be in GTX format.

 .. option:: +t_epoch=<value>